haydenwalker980/NorthWatchDocs/docs/custom-domains.md

 ---
 How to setup a custom NorthWatch domain!
 Users on FREE and PRO can do this, but the bank name can only be changed on PRO accounts.
 You can click an image to get the full size version.

+**Please keep in mind, this DOES NOT WORK ON CHROME AT ALL due to their strict requirements.
+Use Chromium or Firefox with this method.**

 Go to [freenom.com](https://freenom.com).
 Before starting, you need to create an account and sign in.
 Once you are signed into your account, come back and follow these instructions!

 [1] type in the domain you are looking for.
 Don't include the .xxx, just what you want the main part of the domain to be.
 Then, [2] click "Check Avalibility" to search for the domain.